 How can I find out if I am a candidate for Intracept in Denver?

-If you live in the Denver area and would like to find out if you are a candidate for the Intracept procedure, we are currently assessing patients in our Lone Tree and Castle Rock medical offices.
+If you live in the Denver area and would like to find out if you are a candidate for the Intracept procedure, we currently provide assessments in our Lone Tree, Castle Rock, Parker and Lakewood clinics.
 We also can review your MRI and discuss the findings and treatment options with you via telehealth if you are a Colorado resident.

 Request an appointment online and our schedulers will call you within 3 days to schedule your appointment.
-Or call 720-638-7500, Option 4, to schedule an assessment.
-We usually can see patients for an assessment within 10 days, with tele-consults even faster.
+Or call 720-638-7500 to schedule an assessment.
+We usually can see patients for an assessment within 10 days, with tele-consults even sooner.